quanteda/tutorials.quanteda.io/content/machine-learning/topicmodel.en.markdown

 lda <- LDA(dtm, k = 10)
 ```

-You can extract most important terms for each topic from the model using `terms()`.
+You can extract the most important terms for each topic from the model using `terms()`.

 ```r